aysa2018/PPDS_final_project/README.md

 - **passlib[bcrypt]**: Provides password hashing for secure user authentication.

 These libraries ensure the backend efficiently manages data while enabling users to access and interact with restaurant recommendations seamlessly.

+## License
+This project is licensed under the MIT License.
+See `LICENSE` for details.

+---